tillgrallert/lossless-sente-export/readme.md

     - this table was clearly planned to contain information on which references is part of which collection, but this information was never stored here.
 6. **Keyword**
 7. Library: empty
-8. LibraryProperty: stores basic settings
+8. **LibraryProperty**: stores basic settings, including the path to the Sente library and thus attachments.
+If you have access to Saxon PE or Saxon EE, export this table as XML
 9. **Note**:
     - This is the most important table to improve the generic XML export
     - contains information otherwise missing as JSON: